 While many of my customers are able to work satin stitch, many more cannot.
 Here are two patterns done in finely worked chain stitch (about 10 stitches/inch).
 Both of these are chalice palls but I’ve used these patterns on fair linens many times.
 Both patterns are given in my book, Sewing Church Linens – $18.

-I want to tell you the story of the Golden Ruler.
-If you’re interested in making linens, it will make you chuckle.
+Here’s the story of the Golden Ruler – it will make you chuckle.

 When I was just starting to teach, I didn’t know how to make linens; I had to teach myself first.
 And, as I made my first purificators, I discovered that turning up those little hems by hand was TEDIOUS!!
 And, getting those little hems straight was impossible.
 And, I thought to myself: “Women have been hemming linen for 10,000 years.
 Women are too smart not to have figured out a better way than this!”
 So, I began researching.
 I looked in my local library.
 I looked in specialized libraries.
 I contacted textile museums.
 Although I knew there had to be a helpful method for turning up hems on linen, I could find nothing.